morpho-matters/morpholib/docs/guides/figures-and-gadgets.md

 movie.play()
 ```

 Something similar can be done with a ``Text`` figure, but it's a little more complicated owing to the fact that ``Text`` figures are not *physical* in the same way images are.
 What I mean is that the size of a ``Text`` figure is not in physical units, but a unit system derived from pixel coordinates.
 That means ``Text`` figures look the same even after a camera zoom.
-That means the physical bounding box of a ``Text`` figure will depend on the current view of the complex plane you're looking at.
-So you'll have to pass in the current viewbox of the scene as well as the dimensions of the display window in order to compute its physical bounding box.
+So the physical bounding box of a ``Text`` figure will depend on the current view of the complex plane you're looking at, and so you'll have to pass in the current viewbox of the scene as well as the dimensions of the display window in order to compute its physical bounding box.

 Here's one way to do it: